nrsina/micronaut-querydsl-dynamic-query/README.md

 + Only call **BeanIntrospection** once for the root Entity in **PredicateEntry** class.
 + Currently, this library only supports "AND" and "OR" expressions.
 Support complex expressions by combining and/or predicates instead of only using "AND" or "OR".
 + I tried my best not to use reflection and this library heavily relies on Micronaut's compile-time bean introspection.
 But I haven't tested compiling to native image.
 It might need some work to support it; or maybe not!
++ Use regex in ExpressionFactory.extractOpAndValues(Class<?> propertyType, String value) method instead of splitting and comparing Strings.
 + Adding debug/trace logs and unit tests!